thejoshwolfe/poaf/README.md

 ```

 Then the Data Region contains zero or more `DataItem` structures.
-Each occurrence of this structure encodes an item in the archive:
+Each occurrence of this structure corresponds to an item in the archive:

 ```
 alias DataItem =